coinvent/coinvent/architecture/architecture.md

 Parameters:

- - blend_diagram: A Blend Diagram in Progress
+ - concept_graph: {ConceptGraph}
+ - focus: {?string} the name of a Concept in concept_graph, which indicates the blend you wish to make work. "blend" will be assumed if not set.
  - sentence_metadata: {?sentence[]} Markers for conflict-set(s) and important sentences.
- - cursor: {?url} For requesting follow-on results.
+ - cursor: {?url} As provided by a previous request, for requesting follow-on results.

 Response-cargo: A weakened blend diagram